 The CSU is committed to the success of all 479,000 students within the 23-campus system.
 This means tackling barriers to student success both inside and outside the classroom, including food and housing insecurity.

-In February 2015, CSU Chancellor Timothy P. White commissioned a study to shed light on housing displaced and food insecure students.
-Findings from the first phase of the study were published in January 2016 and in June 2017, the CSU released guidance for researchers studying housing displacement and food insecurity among college students.
+In February 2015, CSU Chancellor Timothy P. White commissioned a study to shed light on students’ food and housing insecurity.
+Findings from the first phase were published in January 2016 and in June 2017, the CSU released guidance for researchers studying housing displacement and food insecurity among college students.

-Studies on student food insecurity and hunger, housing displacement and homelessness and related topics are being done at universities across the country.
+Studies on student food insecurity and hunger, and housing displacement and homelessness are being done at the CSU and at universities across the country.

 Explore the Research